Brikaa/security-assignment-2/report/report.md

 ### Test steps

-Run the following script in your browser's dev tools' console while on the website (F12 > console), and observe how you can get the top ten transactions of the 800002 account which does not belong to `jdoe`:
+Run the following script in your browser's dev tools' console while on the website (F12 > console), and observe how you can get the last ten transactions of the 800002 account which does not belong to `jdoe`:

 ```javascript
 username = 'jdoe';